 Injuries, illnesses and disease symptoms can be treated with passive and active forms of rehabilitation.
-Passive treatment options include bed rest, massage, taping, ultrasound, dry needling, manipulations and those of similar nature.
-Active treatment options include exercise rehabilitation, dietary changes, counselling, using therapy and mobility aids, and modifying techniques.
+Passive treatment options include bed rest, massage, taping, ultrasound, dry needling, manipulations and those of a similar nature.
+Active treatment options include exercise rehabilitation, dietary changes, counselling, the use of therapy, mobility aids and modifying techniques.

-Typically as injury, illness and disease symptoms progress to long term stages (greater than 12 weeks) research is supporting a shift towards more active forms of treatment because it is more effective at:
+Typically as many injury, illness and disease symptoms develop into long-term issues (greater than 12 weeks), growing research supports a shift towards more active forms of treatment, as it is more effective at:

 - Restoring strength